The Complete Guide to Online Defamation Law

 - Fake Twitter accounts used to harass persons and spread untrue information,

-- Malicious YouTube videos lodging baseless and false accusations,
+- Malicious YouTube video defamation lodging baseless and false accusations,

-- Fake Instagram profiles and nasty comments, and
+- Instagram defamation in the form of fake profiles and nasty comments, and

 - Fake employee reviews, endorsements, and posts on LinkedIn.